UPS will pay $4.9 Million following Class-Action Religious Discrimination Lawsuit

 Seek Legal Assistance Today

 Religious discrimination is illegal.
 If you have been unfairly discriminated against at work, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.